We've done the hard yards in trialing out the cloud accounting solutions so you don’t…

 Pay-As-You-Go (PAYG) Withholding

 When you pay staff, you are most often required to set aside (or withhold) a portion of their wages to pay to the government on their behalf.

 When paying out wages or salaries, employers should ensure that the corresponding amount from PAYG Withholding tax tables are applied, although many accounting platforms (i.e. Xero) will do this automatically for you.

-At the end of the financial year, employers are obliged to prepare PAYG Payment Summaries both for their staff and the ATO, based on the total wages and PAYG Withholding accumulated throughout the year.
+At the end of the financial year, tax obligations for employers include preparing PAYG Payment Summaries both for their staff and the ATO, based on the total wages and PAYG Withholding accumulated throughout the year.